archibaldmilton/Girellu/Releases/Filters/Trw_Filter/README.md

 Will you?
 No.

 **Will there be a "..." version?**
-Learn how to do it yourself.
+Learn how to do it just like I did and do it yourself.

 **Why are you such a dick?!**
 Because I am tired of entitlement.
 I made it, I use it, I like it, I shared it with you for free and that is as far as our relationship goes.